-Maybe it is time to start that financial plan for the coming year, don’t you think?
+Maybe it is time to start that financial plan for the coming year.

 Steps for Real Financial Planning

-If you were good enough that you made a plan for last year your life is even easier:
+If you were good enough that you made a plan for last year, your life would be even easier:

 - Pull out last year’s financial plan